quicwg/base-drafts/draft-ietf-quic-transport.md

-For example, if an endpoint has received an acknowledgment for packet 0x6afa2f, sending a packet with a number of 0x6b2d79 requires a packet number encoding with 14 bits or more; whereas the 30-bit packet number encoding is needed to send a packet with a number of 0x6bc107.
+For example, if an endpoint has received an acknowledgment for packet 0x6afa2f, sending a packet with a number of 0x6b2d79 requires a packet number encoding with 13 bits or more; whereas the 29- or 30-bit packet number encoding is needed to send a packet with a number of 0x6bc107.

 A Version Negotiation packet ({{packet-version}}) does not include a packet number.
 The Retry packet ({{packet-retry}}) has special rules for populating